 This section explains when and why you use the UAAC to update UAA Identity Zone clients.

 All clients mentioned on this page are UAA Identity Zone clients.
 However, there are two kinds of UAA Identity Zone clients:

-- Non-Admin clients—When app developers configure their apps to use the Single Sign-On (SSO) service, each app corresponds to a non-admin client for an SSO service plan.
+- Non-Admin clients—When app developers configure their apps to use Pivotal Single Sign‑On, each app corresponds to a non-admin client for a Pivotal Single Sign‑On service plan.

 - Admin clients—These can modify other clients and are created by completing the procedure below.
 See Create an Admin Client.

 Do not use the UAAC to do the following: